RedDragonWebDesign/block-everything/readme.md

 Examples:

 - YouTube's homepage has some panels such as "Recommended Movies", "Latest YouTube posts", and "Breaking news".
 We block those.
 We just want to see the normal recommended videos.
-- New Reddit's homepage has "Promoted" posts, video streams, "Today's Top Growing Communities", and "Recommended for you".
+- New Reddit's homepage has "Updates from Reddit", "Trending today", and "Top broadcast right now" (videos/streamers).
 We block those.
 We just want to see the normal recommended posts.
 - Your LinkedIn user profile is littered with little nags that try to get you to do things.
 We block those.
 - etc.